Skip to content

 Types of Wet/Dry Vacuums

-There are two types of wet/dry vacuum cleaners: the Hoover Twin Tank and Shop-Vac.
-The latter is more prevalent in homes, while the former is used primarily by industrial facilities like restaurants or grocery stores to clean floors that have been contaminated with food products.
+Two types of wet/dry vacuum cleaners are the Hoover Twin Tank and Shop-Vac.
+The latter is more prevalent in homes, while the former is used primarily by industrial facilities like restaurants or grocery stores to clean floors contaminated with food products.
 They both work similarly; you fill them up once they’re full before emptying them into a garbage can for discardable contents.
 They were then filling it back up again, so your job continues uninterruptedly.

 Size and Weight

-There are times when the standard size of a vacuum just won’t cut it.
+Sometimes, the standard size of a vacuum just won’t cut it.
 That’s where this heavy-duty shop vac comes in handy!
-Weighing 18 pounds and made from durable plastic.
+Weighing 18 pounds and is made from durable plastic.
 You’ll have no problem carrying around or storing away your new best friend for all.
 Those big jobs that any regular ol’ broom can’t handle.

 Need something with some serious suction power?
-The powerful motor gives clean-up a further boost while still calm enough not to disturb anyone nearby. even though they sleep on the couch next to the place that your cleaning frenzy is going down.
+The powerful motor boosts clean-up while still calm enough not to disturb anyone nearby. even though they sleep on the couch next to the place where your cleaning frenzy is going down.
 (We were there), whether it involves big spills, animal hair removal – hardwood floor care, or anything too significant for our other vacuum.

 Corded vs. Cordless